rlhadas/ClusteringAlgorithmsDTL/phylogenetic/cluster/README.md

 This means that the newick file found that the number of optimal reconciliations was below the threshold as set in the python file.
 This usually means that there is not a meaningful number of optimal options to choose from.
 It's default is 100, that was the threshold as used in the paper.

-* If you do not get a full output in the results (i.e. if you set `max_k=4` and there are only 3 lines), check the debug output -- there was likely a memory error or crash.
+* If you do not get a full output for the results (i.e. if you set `max_k=4` and there are only 3 lines), check the debug output -- there was likely a memory error or crash.